- By Ejeviome Eloho Otobo & Oseloka H. Obaze

 Effective public policymaking usually draws on evidence-based analysis and global best practices.
 It is high time that Nigeria seeks to overcome the herders-farmers conflict by embracing and enacting public policies that draw on the global best practices.
 To do otherwise is to be in denial about the ineffectiveness of the approaches currently in practice.

-*NB: Amb Otobo, a Harvard trained political economist and former Assistant Secretary General at the United Nations is a Non-Resident Senior Expert at the Global Governance lnstitute, Brussels, Belgium, and member of the Advisory Board of The New Diplomat.
+- Otobo, a retired Assistant Secretary –General (ASG) at the United Nations is a Non-Resident Senior Fellow at the Global Governance lnstitute, Brussels, Belgium, and member of the Advisory Board of The New Diplomat.